Contributed by Dr. Melissa Guynn

 His hobbies included photography and all manner of outdoor activities (windsurfing, tennis, hiking, biking), and he was frustrated in recent years not to have had the energy to pursue them.

-He is survived by step-daughter Heather Luna (Howard), and step-granddaughter Elsie, of the UK; sister Laureen Burch (Don), niece Denise Bahs (Jess), nephew Tim Burch (Jennifer), and four great nieces and nephews (Evan and Shannon Bahs, Aiden and Alexis Burch), all of Michigan.
+He is survived by step-daughter Heather Luna (Howard) and step-granddaughter Elsie, of the UK; sister Laureen Burch (Don), niece Denise Bahs (Jess), nephew Tim Burch (Jennifer), and four great-nieces and great-nephews (Evan and Shannon Bahs, Aiden and Alexa Burch), all of Michigan.
 He is also survived by many beloved friends, including his close friend of 15 years and partner by his side at the end, Melissa Guynn of Las Cruces.

 At his request, cremation has taken place, and his remains will be scattered at Lake Lansing, the lake in Michigan where he learned to windsurf many years ago.
-A memorial ceremony will be held in the College of Engineering early in the Fall 2018 semester.
-Contact the Department of Mechanical & Aerospace Engineering for details.
+A memorial ceremony will be held in the College of Engineering in the Fall 2018 semester.
+Please contact the Department of Mechanical & Aerospace Engineering for details.